 - Unenrolled devices with MAM managed applications: IT administrators can manage org data and accounts in apps using MAM on unenrolled devices or devices enrolled with third-party EMM providers.
 To manage apps using MAM, customers should use Intune in the Microsoft Intune admin center.
-For more information about BYOD and Microsoft's EMS, see Technology decisions for enabling BYOD with Microsoft Enterprise Mobility + Security (EMS).
+For more information about BYOD and Microsoft's EMS, go to the Planning guide: Personal devices vs. Organization-owned devices.

 App management capabilities by platform

 Intune offers a range of capabilities to help you get the apps you need on the devices you want to run them on.
 The following table provides a summary of app management capabilities.

 |Add and assign apps to devices and users||Yes||Yes||Yes||Yes|